xmppo/xmpp-webhook/README.md

     - `XMPP_ID` - The JID we want to use
     - `XMPP_PASS` - The password
     - `XMPP_RECEIVERS` - Comma-seperated list of JID's
-- After startup, `xmpp-webhooks` tries to connect to the XMPP server and provides the implemented HTTP enpoints (on `:4321`). e.g.:
+- After startup, `xmpp-webhook` tries to connect to the XMPP server and provides the implemented HTTP enpoints (on `:4321`). e.g.:

 ```
 curl -X POST -d @grafana-alert.json localhost:4321/grafana